fauna/graphql-workshop/content/getting-started/uploading-your-schema/index.md

 {{% /tab %}}
 {{< /tabs >}}

-It returns a response simmilar to following.
+You should receive a response similar to the following but with a different *_id*.

 {{< tabs groupId="output-format" >}}
 {{% tab name="JSON" %}}